 The SEC's rules allow us to "incorporate by reference" information into this prospectus, which means that we can disclose important information to you by referring you to another document filed separately with the SEC.
 The information incorporated by reference is deemed to be part of this prospectus from the date of filing those documents.
-Any reports filed by us with the SEC on or after the date of this prospectus will automatically update and, where applicable, supersede any information contained in this prospectus or incorporated by reference in this prospectus.
-We have filed the documents listed below with the SEC under the Exchange Act, and these documents are incorporated herein by reference (other than information in such documents that is furnished and not deemed to be filed):
+Any reports filed by us with the SEC on or after the date of this prospectus will automatically update and, where applicable, supersede any information contained in this prospectus or incorporated by reference.
+We have filed the documents listed below with the SEC under the Exchange Act and these documents are incorporated herein by reference (other than information in such documents that is furnished and not deemed to be filed):

-- Our Annual Report on Form 10-K for the year ended December 31, 2009, filed on March 4, 2010; - Our Quarterly Reports on Form 10-Q for the quarter ended March 31, 2010, filed on May 7, 2010, for the quarter ended June 30, 2010, filed on August 5, 2010, and for the quarter ended September 30, 2010, filed on November 9, 2010; - Our Current Reports on Form 8-K filed on June 15, 2010, August 5, 2010, December 13, 2010, and December 22, 2010; and - The description of our common stock included in our Registration Statement on Form 8-A filed on October 26, 2009.
+- Our Annual Report on Form 10-K for the year ended December 31, 2012, filed with the SEC on February 28, 2013, including information specifically incorporated by reference into our Form 10-K from our definitive Proxy Statement for our 2013 Annual Stockholders Meeting; - Our Quarterly Reports on Form 10-Q for the quarters ended March 31, 2013, June 30, 2013, and September 30, 2013, filed with the SEC on May 8, 2013, August 7, 2013, and November 6, 2013, respectively; - Our Current Reports on Form 8-K filed on January 2, 2013, March 1, 2013, March 18, 2013, March 22, 2013, April 4, 2013, April 22, 2013, May 28, 2013, June 3, 2013, August 5, 2013, October 10, 2013, and December 19, 2013; and - The description of our common stock included in our Registration Statement on Form 8-A filed on February 10, 2011.

 All documents we file pursuant to Sections 13(a), 13(c), 14 or 15(d) of the Exchange Act on or after the date of this prospectus and prior to the termination of the offering of the securities to which this prospectus relates (other than information in such documents that is furnished and not deemed to be filed) shall be deemed to be incorporated by reference into this prospectus and to be a part hereof from the date of filing of those documents.
-All documents we file pursuant to Sections 13(a), 13(c), 14 or 15(d) of the Exchange Act after the date of the initial registration statement that contains this prospectus and prior to the effectiveness of the registration statement shall be deemed to be incorporated by reference into this prospectus and to be a part hereof from the date of filing those documents.

-We will provide to each person, including any beneficial owner, to whom a copy of this prospectus is delivered, a copy of any or all of the information that has been incorporated by reference in this prospectus but not delivered with this prospectus (other than the exhibits to such documents which are not specifically incorporated by reference therein); we will provide this information at no cost to the requester upon written or oral request to: Secretary, Two Harbors Investment Corp., 601 Carlson Parkway, Suite 330, Minnetonka, Minnesota 55305, or (612) 238-3300.
+We will provide to each person, including any beneficial owner, to whom a copy of this prospectus supplement is delivered, a copy of any or all of the information that has been incorporated by reference in this prospectus but not delivered with this prospectus (other than the exhibits to such documents which are not specifically incorporated by reference therein); we will provide this information at no cost to the requester upon written or oral request to: Secretary, Two Harbors Investment Corp., 601 Carlson Parkway, Suite 1400, Minnetonka, Minnesota 55305, or (612) 629-2500.